 National Institutes of Health, National Institute on Alcohol Abuse and Alcoholism.
 (2014).
 Mixing alcohol with medicines. https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/harmful-interactions-mixing-alcohol-with-medicines

-This article was written by Jason Nielsen; edited by Sharon Odegaard; and, clinically reviewed
+This article was written by Jason Nielsen, edited by Sharon Odegaard, and clinically reviewed

-by Elizabeth Thompson, MPH, RDN.
+by Elizabeth Thompson, MPH, RDN, on November 4, 2024.